- Businesses for Sale

 - For Sale: Machine Shop

 Most Importantly, you need to know what your business is worth before you should sell it.
-So, we will provide a free Opinion of Value that will give you the price range you can expect from the sale of your business.
+So, we will provide an Opinion of Value that will give you the price range you can expect from the sale of your business.

 Because every business is different, the variables used for determining value will almost always be different.
 For instance, let’s create a hypothetical scenario.
 Let’s say that Company “A” and Company “B” have exactly the same financial information; the same gross sales, the same net profits and the same cash-flow.
 However, Company “A’s” largest customer is 15% of their total sales and Company “B’s” largest customer is 95% of their total sales.
 So, do you think this might affect value?
 More than likely.
 Do you think that each deal might be structured differently?
 It’s very possible.

 During the transactional process, there will typically be differing perspectives of what the “Value” of a business should be.
 In other words, you have the “Seller’s Perspective” of value, the “Buyer’s Perspective” of value and the “Lender’s Perspective” of value.
 Therefore, having the ability and experience to recognize and pull these differing perspectives together is critically important because it can truly be the difference between getting the deal done or having a deal completely fall apart.

 There are several methods used to determine the value of a business.
 For example, some will argue that a business valuation is a subjective process, which is many times true. (“Do I use 2 times multiple, or 4 times multiple?”).
 Therefore, because of this, it is recommended that you use multiple valuation methods and then compare the findings.
 If four different methods keep coming up with similar numbers, you know that your value is in the ballpark.
 Some methods that are commonly used include:

 Future income is calculated based upon historical data and a variety of assumptions.

 The net income (profit/owner’s benefit/seller’s cash flow) of a business is subject to a certain multiple to arrive at a selling price.